MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 3. Go back to the Anchor wizard to assign the anchor to the guide.

-4. Assign the object anchor in the HoloLens app.
+4. Anchor the guide in the HoloLens app.

 Each of these steps is described in detail below.